agonzalezro/agonzalezro.github.io/_content/pygrunn/graphite.rst

 :date: 2012-11-6 19:30
 :tags: graphite, carbon, diamond, monitoring, python

-Two days ago we my, sadly, last PyGrunn monthly meeting.
+Two days ago was my, sadly, last PyGrunn monthly meeting.
 Thanks to `Bram`_ now we know a little bit more about how to monitoring with Python applications.

 Below you will find the notes that I take to the people that couldn't assist to the talk.
 But they are only that, some notes, don't expect to find a really cool